aleen42/PersonalWiki/projectManagement/cost/cost.md

     - Automate the repository
     - Apply modern portfolio theory, including risk-return tools that map project risk on a curve(曲線)

+### 6. Q&A

+- Work performance information and cost forecasts are main outputs of the which process?
+    - cost budgeting
+    - cost control
+    - cost estimating
+    - cost pricing

+> answer: <strong>*cost control.*</strong>

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>